 ASP Microcomputers is the trading name of Grayline Holdings Pty.
-Ltd., a privately held Company based in the Melbourne suburb of Ormond.
+Ltd., a privately held Company based in the Melbourne suburb of Notting Hill.

 ASP was established in 1977, initially as an importer of computer equipment, but we were soon designing products to sell under our own name, and undertaking design work for others.
 ASP’s first barcode product, the Barcode Interface, was released in 1985.
 The BCI had a printer interface, and decoded barcodes as well as printing barcode labels when data was sent back from the host computer.